 Will Expired Film Damage My Camera?

 The good news is expired 35mm or medium format film will not damage your camera.
 However, expired instant film may leak liquid into your camera and cause damage.
-The chemicals inside instant camera films are toxic so you need to careful.
+The chemicals inside instant camera films are toxic so be careful when handling it.

 Why Do People Buy Expired Films?